openstack/magnum/doc/source/user/index.rst

 _`cloud_provider_enabled`
   Add 'cloud_provider_enabled' label for the k8s_fedora_atomic driver.
-Defaults to true.
-For specific kubernetes versions if 'cinder' is selected as a 'volume_driver', it is implied that the cloud provider will be enabled since they are combined.
+Defaults to the value of 'cluster_user_trust' (default: 'false' unless explicitly set to 'true' in magnum.conf due to CVE-2016-7404).
+Consequently, 'cloud_provider_enabled' label cannot be overridden to 'true' when 'cluster_user_trust' resolves to 'false'.
+For specific kubernetes versions, if 'cinder' is selected as a 'volume_driver', it is implied that the cloud provider will be enabled since they are combined.

 _`keystone_auth_enabled`
   If this label is set to True, Kubernetes will support use Keystone for